codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+Why did the chicken get a penalty?
+For fowl play.

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+On which computer hardware device is the BIOS chip located?
- 1. Central Processing Unit
+ 1. Graphics Processing Unit
- 2. Motherboard
+ 2. Central Processing Unit
- 3. Graphics Processing Unit
+ 3. Hard Disk Drive
- 4. Keyboard
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Motherboard
 </details>